 Providing Psychological Support to Ukrainian Children

-At United Help Ukraine (UHU), we are supporting and raising funds for the Hibuki Therapy Project.
+Through a unique international collaboration, United Help Ukraine is sponsoring and raising funds for the Hibuki Therapy Project.
 “Hibuki” means “Open Embrace” in Hebrew.

-First developed by Israeli child psychologists in 2006, the Hibuki Therapy Project uses a specially designed toy dog as a therapy tool to support the mental health of children impacted by war trauma.
-Now we are bringing Hibuki dogs to Ukraine to help more than two million children who have become refugees and millions more who have been displaced within the country.
+First developed by Israeli child psychologists in 2006, the Hibuki intervention uses a specially designed toy dog to support the mental health and recovery of children impacted by war trauma.
+Now we are bringing Hibuki dogs to Ukraine and countries of relocation to help countless children who have experienced the unimaginable.

-In Ukraine, children are the most vulnerable group of refugees and are severely impacted by the ongoing crisis, which is why UHU is committed to providing psychological aid through the Hibuki Therapy Project.
+In Ukraine, children are one of the most vulnerable groups and are severely impacted by the ongoing crisis, and UHU is committed to providing psychological aid through the Hibuki Therapy Project.

-All of the Hibuki toys and therapeutic supports are provided free of charge in Ukraine and in refugee centers through a network of volunteers from Ukraine, Israel and the United States.
+All of the Hibuki toys and therapeutic support is provided to Ukrainian children free of charge through a network of specially trained volunteers and mental health professionals.

 Contact us at firstname.lastname@example.org